 Apollo and Daphne (1622–1625) was the last special sculpture Bernini completed for Cardinal Borghese’s private collection.
 It is among the finest Bernini and Baroque marble sculptures ever made.

-The 243 cm (96 in) high marble sculpture group depicts the climax of Ovid’s Metamorphoses: Apollo, fated by Cupid’s love-exciting arrow made of pure gold, had chased and finally caught the nymph Daphne.
-However, Daphne, fated by Cupid’s love-repelling arrow made of lead, begs for help from her father — the river god Peneus.
 Rather than fighting Apollo off, Daphne is being transformed into a laurel tree.
 Her fingers are sprouting leaves.
 Her feet are turning into roots.
-Apollo grabs her flesh but gets only a handful of bark, which is also used to ensure the otherwise naked Daphne the right amount of modesty required by the period.
+Apollo grabs her flesh but gets only a handful of bark, which is also used to ensure the otherwise naked Daphne has the right amount of modesty required by the period.

-The detailing of the leaves, the lightness of Daphne’s hair, and the bellowing cape of Apollo are incredibly delicate for a marble statue.
+The detailing of the leaves, the lightness of Daphne’s hair, and the billowing cape of Apollo are incredibly delicate for a marble statue.
 Similarly, few sculptors would attempt the free-hanging and unsupported left leg of Apollo.

 The sculpture is best appreciated from the front right where Apollo’s lust and Daphne’s horror may be seen simultaneously.
 From certain angles from the rear, only Apollo is seen — it appears as if Daphne is already just a tree.
-Also when viewed from behind, Apollo’s cape sometimes seems to form an odd roll but only a slight step to the side reveals the material fantastically flying in the wind quite at odds with the natural stiffness of white marble.
+Also, when viewed from behind, Apollo’s cape sometimes seems to form an odd roll, but only a slight step to the side reveals the material fantastically flying in the wind, quite at odds with the natural stiffness of white marble.

 Bernini’s The Abduction of Proserpina